YeonjuKim05/Kim_MusicMixer/README.md

 # Lego Music Mixer Play Game

 **You can play a Fun Lego Music Mixer here!**
-Just pick any part of legos you want and drop in the box on the right.
+Just pick any part of pieces you want and drop in the box on the right.
-No matter how they fit together, music is going to play well.
+No matter how they fit together, music is going to play well!
-But!
-If you make them look little bit nicer, the sound would be way better I guess.
+But there must be a good combination sound you need to find!
 Enjoy and have a relaxing time here 🎵 :musical_note:

 ---